 Any car maker hoping to sell a 'connected' car must then comply with these standards in order to trade in the US, while a "cyber dashboard" would give consumers an insight into which manufacturers are going above and beyond the minimum security standards.

 Don't mistake this as a luddite battle cry - connected cars are the future.
 It's thought that 10 percent of the world's vehicles currently have an internet connection, with just about every major motoring group investing heavily in connected technology - from simple smartphone connectivity to more advanced features including remote engine control.

-Mobile groups and car manufacturers are scrambling to form partnerships: General Motors, Audi and Tesla are working with AT&T; Ford has partnered with Microsoft; while Mercedes employs an Android system.
+Mobile groups and car manufacturers are scrambling to form sponsored_longforms: General Motors, Audi and Tesla are working with AT&T; Ford has partnered with Microsoft; while Mercedes employs an Android system.

 But as the Jeep-hacking demonstration proves, not enough is being done to ensure that the connected systems currently rolling around the roads are genuinely safe enough for active real world use.